330 W. Church St., Bartow, Florida

 Bartow, Florida 33831-9005

-As the head of county government's administrative branch, which is established by the Polk County Charter, Freeman is responsible for the proper administration of all affairs of the county.
-In his role, Freeman also executes the Board of County Commissioners policy direction, which acts in its role as the county's legislative branch of government.
+As the head of county government's administrative branch, which is established by the Polk County Charter, Beasley is responsible for the proper administration of all affairs of the county.
+In his role, Beasley also executes the Board of County Commissioners policy directions, manages budget and staffing resources, engages in community relations, fosters economic development, confers in land use planning and ensures regulatory compliance.